Almarranz/Zoccali_astrophotometry/README.md

 8. _aling_chips_brick.pro.
 Aligns the chips with SIRIUS.This is instead of SIRIUS_alignment
 9. calibrate_brick.pro Calibrate the potometry comparing with SIRIUS
 10. _photometry_plotting.py.
 Plots dmag vs mag, ZPs, ZPs uncertainties in bins, and x diff with SIRIUS
-11. aligment_with_GNS.pro.
-It does align with GNS using IDL code.
-It seems to be better some how that python alygnmnt. after this one you can jump to Gassuian_fit reposositoy.
+12. aa_GNS_brick.py.
+It gets the transformation matrix between the lists using astroalign packge in python.
+Transfor the zocally list and storage it.
+13. aligment_with_GNS.pro.
+Using the list trasformed in 12.
+After this you can jump to gaussian_fit folder.
 ****
 #### WARNING
 for here on is python alignment.
 Eventhoug they work, it is better to stop here.
 Use carefully